Jazz hold off late rally, beat undermanned Warriors 113-109

+SALT LAKE CITY (AP) — Utah overcame a flurry of turnovers with excellent shooting, and that gave the Jazz just enough of a cushion to hold off a late Golden State rally.

-SALT LAKE CITY (AP) — Donovan Mitchell scored 30 points and Mike Conley had 27 to help the Utah Jazz beat the undermanned Golden State Warriors 113-109 on Friday night.
+Donovan Mitchell scored 30 points and Mike Conley had 27 to help Utah beat the undermanned Warriors 113-109 on Friday night.

 Bojan Bogdanovic added 17 points for the Jazz, and Rudy Gobert had 19 rebounds and seven blocks.
 Utah shot 51% from the field and outrebounded Golden State 48-37.